-As a partner with NCEI’s Arctic Action Team, NSIDC is very well integrated into our Arctic data operations.
+NSIDC's NOAA-focused team (NOAA@NSIDC) is very well integrated into NOAA and NCEI's Arctic data operations.
 While Arctic climatology and oceanographic data come primarily from NCEI operations, there is quite a bit of data overlap between the organizations, with the NSIDC providing more data on sea ice, snow, and permafrost.

-NOAA’s Earth System Research Laboratory (ESRL) Polar Observations and Processes Team utilizes sea ice data from NSIDC, as well as observations in the Arctic, to try to understand how clouds, aerosols, and weather affect the energy balance at the interface of the air, ocean, and ice.
+NOAA’s Earth System Research Laboratory (ESRL) Polar Observations and Processes Team utilizes NSIDC's satellite-derived sea ice data, as well as observations from other instruments in the Arctic, to try to understand how clouds, aerosols, and weather affect the energy balance at the interface of the air, ocean, and ice.

 “It's critical to understand what the processes are and how they affect the sea ice,” said Janet Intrieri, ESRL scientist.
 “For example, clouds have different warming or cooling effects depending on their properties.
 Taking into account how the ocean and atmosphere transfer heat to the sea ice is one of the key processes that control whether you’re forming ice or losing ice.”

 ESRL has developed Experimental Arctic Sea Ice Forecasts to better understand the processes that affect sea ice through a forecast lens.